adnammit/notes/security.md

     - other:
         * native browser defenses (CORS)
         * fraud detection patterns (no activity all day and then all of a sudden the user is transferring $1000000?)

+### INSECURE DESERIALIZATION
+* Applications and APIs may be vulnerable if they deserialize hostile or tampered objects supplied by an attacker
+    - this can lead to remote code execution attacks
+* prevention:
+    - do not accept serialized objects from untrusted sources
+    - enforce strict type constraints during deserialization
+    - isolate and run code in low privilege environments
+    - log deserialization failures and exceptions to detect attempts; monitor deserialization and detect if a particular user does it constantly
+    - implement integrity checks (like digital signatures)
+    - restrict/monitor network connectivity with servers/containers that deserialize

 ### USING COMPONENTS WITH KNOWN VULNERABILITIES
 * the stats: